NBCLab/pyfLoc/README.md

 This functional localizer task uses a mini-block design with different categories of images.
 To keep participants focused on the task, there is also a behavioral task that participants will perform throughout the localizer.
 There are three options for this task: oddball, one-back, and two-back.

+### Differences from the original task

+While we have attempted to maximize similarity between this task and the VPN lab's task, there are differences.